-The inflationary macroeconomic environment has brought about sudden interest rate hikes.
-EURIBOR has tripled and our nominal amount exposed to this index now stands at approximately $\in$ 580 million (including the OSEs).
+The inflationary macroeconomic environment has stabilized, as the EURIBOR index and our nominal amount exposed to this index now stands at approximately €518 million (including the OSEs).
 Moreover, the turbulence in the financial markets and latent risks have triggered a rise in the spreads.
-Therefore, our debt servicing costs in the coming years will be much higher than current levels.
 Furthermore, the profile of our creditors now differs from the historical pattern and may now be more averse to status quo based solutions.